sachinsdate/starbucks-and-house-prices/README.md

 ![Distribution of treatment ZIP pool by year of first entry in the real (non-placebo) study](images/Fig2.jpg)

-Finally, let's also verify that our treatment ZIPs cover most of the U.S. i.e. they are not unusually concentrated in, say, the Northeastern states or in California at the exclusion of other states.
+Finally, let's also verify that our treatment ZIPs cover most of the U.S. i.e., they are not unusually concentrated in, say, the Northeastern states or in California at the exclusion of other states.

 ```python
 # Load uszips.csv